Destinations » Asia » Far East »

 after the Qin Dynasty.

-as the communists took power in mainland China, the Taiwanese
+ethnic Chinese.
+However, since the communists took power in mainland China, the

-were taken over by the Chinese Nationalists, creating a culture that is similar
+the Chinese Nationalists fleeing the mainland, creating a culture that is similar

-to today's China, but the vast political differences have given Taiwan today
+to today's China, but the vast political differences have given Taiwan a very

 Taiwan's flag includes the sun of